yagpdb-cc/yagpdb-cc/currency/Readme.md

 It Works With Some Of The Fun Commands that work with Currency, ex: slotsMachine.cc.lua or guessNumber.cc.lua

+These Commands Are Standalone, You can add Only one, all or two

 # Some Current Commands It Have:
 1. **-balance [User/Member]**
    It Gets The Current Balance of A User Member or if no arguments given, The Users Balance, ex: !balance